-Hicks Morley is pleased to announce that Kathryn Bird has been named one of Lexpert’s 2020 Rising Stars: Leading Lawyers Under 40.
+Hicks Morley is pleased to announce that Colin Youngman has been promoted to counsel.

 Employers and human resource professionals will undoubtedly remember 2022 as another year shaped by the pandemic.

 But…there were also legal developments in 2022 that were not related to COVID-19.
 In this FTR Now, we look at some of the past year’s notable “non-pandemic” cases and legislative developments.